vitessio/website/content/en/docs/user-guides/move-tables.md

 ## Monitoring Progress (optional)

 In this example there are only a few rows in the tables, so the `MoveTables` operation only takes seconds.
 If the tables were large, you may need to monitor the progress of the operation.
-There is simple way to get a percentage complete status, but you can estimate the progress by running the following against the master tablet of the target keyspace:
+There is no simple way to get a percentage complete status, but you can estimate the progress by running the following against the master tablet of the target keyspace:

 ```sh
 $ vtctlclient VReplicationExec zone1-0000000200 "select * from _vt.copy_state"